Kabadi Kabadi (2001 film)

-Kabadi Kabadi is a 2001 Tamil-language romantic comedy film written by K. Bhagyaraj and directed by Pandiarajan.
+Kabadi Kabadi is a 2001 Indian Tamil-language romantic comedy film written by K. Bhagyaraj and directed by Pandiarajan.
 Produced by Poornima Bhagyaraj, the film stars Pandiarajan and Sangeetha, while Karan and Manivannan appear in supporting roles.
 Featuring music composed by Deva and lyrics written by Vairamuthu, the film was released on 28 September 2001.
+Mujhse Shaadi Karogi 2004 hindi movie loosely based on this movie.